Preface

 This handbook prioritizes peer-reviewed evidence from major medical journals, FDA-cleared applications, and real-world clinical implementations over press releases, vendor whitepapers, and theoretical capabilities.

-If you find evidence that contradicts what I’ve written—newer studies, clinical trials, systematic reviews—please contribute.
-Medicine advances through evidence, and this handbook should reflect our best current understanding.
+If you find evidence that contradicts what I’ve written (newer studies, clinical trials, systematic reviews, implementation failures I haven’t documented), please contribute.
+Medicine advances through evidence and honest correction, and this handbook should reflect our best current understanding, not my personal limitations.

 On Reading This Book